fastoch/Networking/Switching.md

 To make our servers and workstations able to communicate, we must configure our switch and our router accordingly.

 The router is connected to 2 interfaces on the switch.
-We need to put one in vlan10 and the other on vlan20.
+We need to put one into vlan 10 and the other into vlan 20.
 ```
 conf t
 interface gi 0/1